Close Menu

 These complications highlight why early diagnosis matters.
 SIBO is often very treatable when addressed in time.

-Reliable medical resources, such as the Mayo Clinic, discuss these risks in detail
+Reliable medical resources, such as the Mayo Clinic, discuss these risks in detail.

 Fact 6: SIBO Tests Focus on Breath and Small Bowel Samples

-sibo test aims to detect excess bacteria or their activity.
+A sibo test aims to detect excess bacteria or their activity.
 The two main approaches are breath testing and direct sampling.

 Breath tests